 Romans “adopted” ample elements of Greek culture (mythology, architecture, art, etc.), they also embraced many of their medical practices as well.
 Included among these, were the use of whey as medicine.
 Records have noted that a Greek physician, living in the Roman Empire, named Galen carried on the work of Hippocrates and continued the tradition of preaching lifestyle modifications along with the use of whey as a healing tonic.

 The next record of whey comes from 17th century England.
 There, whey gained popularity as a “fashionable drink”, which led to the opening of whey houses, similar to modern-day coffee shops and tea houses.
 An English Naval Administrator named Samuel Pepys wrote in his diary of visiting whey houses in London, and noted several other whey-based products as well including:

 Whey continued to grow in popularity over the course of the 17th, 18th and 19th centuries, so much so that people began taking whey baths!
 In fact, Baricelli, a physician and philosopher in the 17th century, composed a treatise on all things whey, milk, and butter.

-Here’s the cover of the ancient tome:
+Here is the cover of the ancient tome:

 Interestingly enough, this practice of using whey as a healing treatment continued up through World War II.
-Records indicate that these whey houses and spas thrived across central Europe, including Austria, Germany, Italy, and Switzerland.
-So popular were these spas with aristocrats that records from the era indicate that a single spa could serve over 3 pounds of whey daily.
+Records indicate these whey houses and spas thrived across central Europe, including Austria, Germany, Italy, and Switzerland.
+So popular were these spas with aristocrats that records from the era indicate a single spa could serve over 3 pounds of whey daily.